To get started caring for a Calamondin we need to first learn a little about the plant.

 Keep the plants’ leaves clean by wiping them regularly with a damp sponge.

-This will help keep dust down and prevents infestation by scale insects and mites.
+This will help keep the dust down and prevents infestation by scale insects and mites.

 IMPORTANT NOTE: If you plan on eating the Calamondin fruit be very careful what you spray on them.
 When possible go with a natural organic insecticide for control like Neem Oil.